tom-howard/ros/docs/COM2009/la1/week2.md

 wsl_ros restore
 ```

-### Step 3: Launch VS Code**
+### Step 3: Launch VS Code
 It's also worth launching VS Code now, so that it's ready to go for when you need it later on.
 [Follow the steps here to launch it correctly](/wsl-ros/vscode/).

-### Step 4: Download the COM2009 ROS Packages
+### Step 4: Download our ROS Packages

 We've put together a few ROS packages of our own, that you'll use throughout this course.
-These all live inside [the COM2009 GitHub Repo](https://github.com/tom-howard/COM2009), and we need to download this into the WSL-ROS environment now, before going any further.
+These all live inside ["the COM2009 GitHub Repo"](https://github.com/tom-howard/COM2009), and we need to download this into the WSL-ROS environment now, before going any further.

 1. In **TERMINAL 1**, navigate to the Catkin Workspace `src` directory using the `cd` command: